About Chapter 13 Bankruptcy

-First, when the petitioners do not qualify to file a Chapter 7 as their income is too high to qualify for Chapter 7 and it is unlikely we will be able to show lower income or increased expenses that will offset this income in the near future.
+First, when the consumers fail to qualify to file a Chapter 7 as their income is too high and it is unlikely that we will be able to show lower income or increased expenses that will offset this income in the near future.

 Second, the petitioners have significant property that they are likely to lose if they file for Chapter 7.

 Third, a Chapter 13, unlike a Chapter 7, can be used to stop foreclosure actions.
 Once a Chapter 13 is filed, the foreclosure action is suspended and the mortgage lender is required to accept monthly mortgage payments again.
 The petitioner will then make monthly payments to the Chapter 13 trustee, who will in turn pay the lender the arrears it is owed.
 The monthly trustee payments have to be large enough so they pay the mortgage lender all of their missed payments over a maximum of 5 years.
 Once the plan is paid in full, the Chapter 13 petitioners receive their discharge and the foreclosure action is ended.
 However, if the petitioners do not have sufficient income to make these payments to both the Chapter 13 trustee and the mortgage company, they can file a Chapter 13 petition, commence making reasonable mortgage payments to the Chapter 13 trustee and negotiate within the framework of the Chapter 13 to modify the mortgage.